micmejia/bible-dump/NKJV/Leviticus/Lev 13.md

 and in the place of the boil there comes a white swelling or a bright spot, reddish-white, then it shall be shown to the priest;

 ###### 20
-and _if,_ when the priest sees it, it indeed appears deeper than the skin, and its hair has turned white, the priest shall pronounce him unclean.
-It _is_ a leprous sore which has broken out of the boil.
+and if, when the priest sees it, it indeed appears deeper than the skin, and its hair has turned white, the priest shall pronounce him unclean.
+It is a leprous sore which has broken out of the boil.

 ###### 21
-But if the priest examines it, and indeed _there are_ no white hairs in it, and it _is_ not deeper than the skin, but has faded, then the priest shall isolate him seven days;
+But if the priest examines it, and indeed there are no white hairs in it, and it is not deeper than the skin, but has faded, then the priest shall isolate him seven days;

 ###### 22
 and if it should at all spread over the skin, then the priest shall pronounce him unclean.
-It _is_ a leprous sore.
+It is a leprous sore.

 ###### 23
-But if the bright spot stays in one place, _and_ has not spread, it _is_ the scar of the boil; and the priest shall pronounce him clean.
+But if the bright spot stays in one place, and has not spread, it is the scar of the boil; and the priest shall pronounce him clean.

 ###### 24
-"Or if the body receives a burn on its skin by fire, and the raw _flesh_ of the burn becomes a bright spot, reddish-white or white,
+"Or if the body receives a burn on its skin by fire, and the raw flesh of the burn becomes a bright spot, reddish-white or white,

 ###### 25
-then the priest shall examine it; and indeed _if_ the hair of the bright spot has turned white, and it appears deeper than the skin, it _is_ leprosy broken out in the burn.
+then the priest shall examine it; and indeed if the hair of the bright spot has turned white, and it appears deeper than the skin, it is leprosy broken out in the burn.
 Therefore the priest shall pronounce him unclean.
-It _is_ a leprous sore.
+It is a leprous sore.

 ###### 26
-But if the priest examines it, and indeed _there are_ no white hairs in the bright spot, and it _is_ not deeper than the skin, but has faded, then the priest shall isolate him seven days.
+But if the priest examines it, and indeed there are no white hairs in the bright spot, and it is not deeper than the skin, but has faded, then the priest shall isolate him seven days.

 ###### 27
 And the priest shall examine him on the seventh day.
 If it has at all spread over the skin, then the priest shall pronounce him unclean.
-It _is_ a leprous sore.
+It is a leprous sore.

 ###### 28
-But if the bright spot stays in one place, _and_ has not spread on the skin, but has faded, it _is_ a swelling from the burn.
-The priest shall pronounce him clean, for it _is_ the scar from the burn.
+But if the bright spot stays in one place, and has not spread on the skin, but has faded, it is a swelling from the burn.
+The priest shall pronounce him clean, for it is the scar from the burn.

 ###### 29
 "If a man or woman has a sore on the head or the beard,

 ###### 30
-then the priest shall examine the sore; and indeed if it appears deeper than the skin, _and there is_ in it thin yellow hair, then the priest shall pronounce him unclean.
-It _is_ a scaly leprosy of the head or beard.
+then the priest shall examine the sore; and indeed if it appears deeper than the skin, and there is in it thin yellow hair, then the priest shall pronounce him unclean.
+It is a scaly leprosy of the head or beard.

 ###### 31
-But if the priest examines the scaly sore, and indeed it does not appear deeper than the skin, and _there is_ no black hair in it, then the priest shall isolate _the one who has_ the scale seven days.
+But if the priest examines the scaly sore, and indeed it does not appear deeper than the skin, and there is no black hair in it, then the priest shall isolate the one who has the scale seven days.

 ###### 32
-And on the seventh day the priest shall examine the sore; and indeed _if_ the scale has not spread, and there is no yellow hair in it, and the scale does not appear deeper than the skin,
+And on the seventh day the priest shall examine the sore; and indeed if the scale has not spread, and there is no yellow hair in it, and the scale does not appear deeper than the skin,

 ###### 33
 he shall shave himself, but the scale he shall not shave.
-And the priest shall isolate _the one who has_ the scale another seven days.
+And the priest shall isolate the one who has the scale another seven days.

 ###### 34
-On the seventh day the priest shall examine the scale; and indeed _if_ the scale has not spread over the skin, and does not appear deeper than the skin, then the priest shall pronounce him clean.
+On the seventh day the priest shall examine the scale; and indeed if the scale has not spread over the skin, and does not appear deeper than the skin, then the priest shall pronounce him clean.
 He shall wash his clothes and be clean.

 ###### 35
 But if the scale should at all spread over the skin after his cleansing,

 ###### 36
-then the priest shall examine him; and indeed _if_ the scale has spread over the skin, the priest need not seek for yellow hair.
-He _is_ unclean.
+then the priest shall examine him; and indeed if the scale has spread over the skin, the priest need not seek for yellow hair.
+He is unclean.

 ###### 37
 But if the scale appears to be at a standstill, and there is black hair grown up in it, the scale has healed.
-He _is_ clean, and the priest shall pronounce him clean.
+He is clean, and the priest shall pronounce him clean.

 ###### 38
-"If a man or a woman has bright spots on the skin of the body, _specifically_ white bright spots,
+"If a man or a woman has bright spots on the skin of the body, specifically white bright spots,

 ###### 39
-then the priest shall look; and indeed _if_ the bright spots on the skin of the body _are_ dull white, it _is_ a white spot _that_ grows on the skin.
-He _is_ clean.
+then the priest shall look; and indeed if the bright spots on the skin of the body are dull white, it is a white spot that grows on the skin.
+He is clean.

 ###### 40
-"As for the man whose hair has fallen from his head, he _is_ bald, _but_ he _is_ clean.
+"As for the man whose hair has fallen from his head, he is bald, but he is clean.

 ###### 41
-He whose hair has fallen from his forehead, he _is_ bald on the forehead, _but_ he _is_ clean.
+He whose hair has fallen from his forehead, he is bald on the forehead, but he is clean.

 ###### 42
-And if there is on the bald head or bald forehead a reddish-white sore, it _is_ leprosy breaking out on his bald head or his bald forehead.
+And if there is on the bald head or bald forehead a reddish-white sore, it is leprosy breaking out on his bald head or his bald forehead.

 ###### 43
-Then the priest shall examine it; and indeed _if_ the swelling of the sore _is_ reddish-white on his bald head or on his bald forehead, as the appearance of leprosy on the skin of the body,
+Then the priest shall examine it; and indeed if the swelling of the sore is reddish-white on his bald head or on his bald forehead, as the appearance of leprosy on the skin of the body,

 ###### 44
 he is a leprous man.
-He _is_ unclean.
-The priest shall surely pronounce him unclean; his sore _is_ on his head.
+He is unclean.
+The priest shall surely pronounce him unclean; his sore is on his head.

 ###### 45
-"Now the leper on whom the sore _is_, his clothes shall be torn and his head bare; and he shall cover his mustache, and cry, 'Unclean!
+"Now the leper on whom the sore is, his clothes shall be torn and his head bare; and he shall cover his mustache, and cry, 'Unclean!
 Unclean!'

 ###### 46
 He shall be unclean.
 All the days he has the sore he shall be unclean.
-He _is_ unclean, and he shall dwell alone; his dwelling _shall be_ outside the camp.
+He is unclean, and he shall dwell alone; his dwelling shall be outside the camp.

 ## The Law Concerning Leprous Garments

 ###### 47
-"Also, if a garment has a leprous plague in it, _whether it is_ a woolen garment or a linen garment,
+"Also, if a garment has a leprous plague in it, whether it is a woolen garment or a linen garment,

 ###### 48
-whether _it is_ in the warp or woof of linen or wool, whether in leather or in anything made of leather,
+whether it is in the warp or woof of linen or wool, whether in leather or in anything made of leather,

 ###### 49
-and if the plague is greenish or reddish in the garment or in the leather, whether in the warp or in the woof, or in anything made of leather, it _is_ a leprous plague and shall be shown to the priest.
+and if the plague is greenish or reddish in the garment or in the leather, whether in the warp or in the woof, or in anything made of leather, it is a leprous plague and shall be shown to the priest.

 ###### 50
-The priest shall examine the plague and isolate _that which has_ the plague seven days.
+The priest shall examine the plague and isolate that which has the plague seven days.

 ###### 51
 And he shall examine the plague on the seventh day.
-If the plague has spread in the garment, either in the warp or in the woof, in the leather _or_ in anything made of leather, the plague _is_ an active leprosy.
-It _is_ unclean.
+If the plague has spread in the garment, either in the warp or in the woof, in the leather or in anything made of leather, the plague is an active leprosy.
+It is unclean.

 ###### 52
-He shall therefore burn that garment in which is the plague, whether warp or woof, in wool or in linen, or anything of leather, for it _is_ an active leprosy; _the garment_ shall be burned in the fire.
+He shall therefore burn that garment in which is the plague, whether warp or woof, in wool or in linen, or anything of leather, for it is an active leprosy; the garment shall be burned in the fire.

 ###### 53
-"But if the priest examines _it_, and indeed the plague has not spread in the garment, either in the warp or in the woof, or in anything made of leather,
+"But if the priest examines it, and indeed the plague has not spread in the garment, either in the warp or in the woof, or in anything made of leather,

 ###### 54
-then the priest shall command that they wash _the thing_ in which _is_ the plague; and he shall isolate it another seven days.
+then the priest shall command that they wash the thing in which is the plague; and he shall isolate it another seven days.

 ###### 55
-Then the priest shall examine the plague after it has been washed; and indeed _if_ the plague has not changed its color, though the plague has not spread, it _is_ unclean, and you shall burn it in the fire; it continues eating away, _whether_ the damage _is_ outside or inside.
+Then the priest shall examine the plague after it has been washed; and indeed if the plague has not changed its color, though the plague has not spread, it is unclean, and you shall burn it in the fire; it continues eating away, whether the damage is outside or inside.

 ###### 56
-If the priest examines _it_, and indeed the plague has faded after washing it, then he shall tear it out of the garment, whether out of the warp or out of the woof, or out of the leather.
+If the priest examines it, and indeed the plague has faded after washing it, then he shall tear it out of the garment, whether out of the warp or out of the woof, or out of the leather.

 ###### 57
-But if it appears again in the garment, either in the warp or in the woof, or in anything made of leather, it _is_ a spreading _plague;_ you shall burn with fire that in which is the plague.
+But if it appears again in the garment, either in the warp or in the woof, or in anything made of leather, it is a spreading plague; you shall burn with fire that in which is the plague.

 ###### 58
 And if you wash the garment, either warp or woof, or whatever is made of leather, if the plague has disappeared from it, then it shall be washed a second time, and shall be clean.

 ###### 59
-"This _is_ the law of the leprous plague in a garment of wool or linen, either in the warp or woof, or in anything made of leather, to pronounce it clean or to pronounce it unclean."
+"This is the law of the leprous plague in a garment of wool or linen, either in the warp or woof, or in anything made of leather, to pronounce it clean or to pronounce it unclean."